-Your Facebook post just went viral.
+Your Facebook post just became viral content.
 Now what?

 Nothing makes me cringe more than a marketing team who sits down and says, “Ok, let’s create a viral Facebook video.”
 That’s not the point of social media.
 You can’t always plan viral content.
 And one and done doesn’t make for a social media expert.